MRSM Taiping: Maresmartians0405

 Maresmartians 0405 is the unofficial alumni of MRSM Taiping graduating class of 2005.
 Members interact with each other in an online community and together they have a blog called Maresmart Sentral.

 Maverick

 Maverick is the alumni of MRSM Taiping (32nd batch), graduated from the school in 2016.
 Maverick successfully put MRSM Taiping as one of Malaysia's best school in term of SPM 2016 results.
 Members of Maverick have gained numerous achievements nationally and also in international competitions such as in robotics (international events in Romania, Qatar) and also in Schoolwide Enrichment Model (SEM).
 The class rcxvi is from this group of alumni.
 One of the members, Alif Imran Zabri with his well-known invention, Fo-ver has received many awards regionally and nationally, among them is Anugerah Inovasi Negara and from Majlis Rekabentuk Malaysia.
 Amirul Fadhli and Ahmad Faris Alimi, with their Robotic Mini Sumo won Bronze in Romania Informatrix competition.

-XTROVIA34

-34th batch led by Muhammad Yamin.

-Erovra XXXV

-Erovra is the 35th batch of MRSM Taiping.
-Joining the Program for International Student Assessment (PISA) 2018 and earning the prize for Best Presenters at the MRSM Leadership Convention 2019, spearheaded by Nik Alia, Ilham Rosman, and Maisarah Rafiq, are some of their accomplishments.
-Coming second place in the MRSM National Language Week 2019 Forum and Ilham Rosman becoming the Best Debater for the MRSM National Debate Competition 2019 and becoming the first MRSM to join the Franco Tour hosted by Organisation Internationale de la Francophonie, thereby becoming the first MRSM to implement French into their curriculum.
-Their leader is Mohammad Asmaryqael, but better known as Ricky.
-With 41 students scored straight A's in their SPM, this achievement blooms the teachers' heart as their struggle and hardwork for their students is unexplainable.

-ENDEAVOUR 36

-The 36th batch, led by Muhammad Haziq Bin Azmin, achieved remarkable success, with 76 out of 280 students obtaining straight A's and overall gpa of 1.53 in Sijil Pelajaran Malaysia, despite being the first cohort affected by COVID-19.
-As of now, more than 50 students from this year are pursuing their studies around the world, including in the UK, US, Japan, Germany, France, and other countries.

-BUMANTARA

-38th batch led by Danish Hakim.
-This batch is one of the batch that is affected by Covid-19.